THE BEST LAS VEGAS PROPERTIES

 total expenses.

-Bridge Loan - A type of mortgage financing between
+Bridge Loan - A type of mortgage financing

-before the present home is sold.
+house before the present home is sold.
 Also known as a "swing loan."

-Broker - A person who is normally licensed by
+Broker - A person who is normally licensed by the state and who, for a

-the state and who, for a commission or a fee, assists in negotiating a real
+commission or a fee, assists in negotiating a real estate transaction or

-Budget - A detailed plan of income and
+Budget - A detailed plan of income and expenses expected over a certain

-expenses expected over a certain period of time.
-A budget can provide
+period of time.
+A budget can provide guidelines for managing future investments

 Building Code - Local regulations that specify